Burnaby StrongStart centres are looking forward to welcoming you back in person!

-Burnaby StrongStart Centres are offering a blended model of in-person programming at StrongStart centres, outdoor exploration at local parks or on school grounds, and virtual outreach to stay connected to families who aren’t quite ready to visit us in person.
-Schedules vary for each StrongStart location and not all centres are open for in-person programming.
+Burnaby StrongStart centres will continue to offer a blended model of in-person programming at StrongStart centres, outdoor exploration at local parks or on school grounds, and virtual outreach to stay connected to families who aren’t quite ready to visit us in person.
+Schedules will vary for each StrongStart location.

 What do I do when I arrive at the school?